-There are both Big and Small Stone Forests at the area, and we suggest heading to the Big Stone Forest first as it’s the more notable of the two.
-It takes about three to four hours to finish sightseeing the whole area.
+There are both Big and Small Stone Forests in the area, and we suggest heading to the Big Stone Forest first as it’s the more notable of the two.
+It takes about 3 to 4 hours to finish sightseeing the whole area.

 Entrance Fee: 120RMB (60RMB for students)

-How to get there: Take Line 3 of the metro to East Coach Station.
-Then, transfer to a shuttle bus to Stone Forest (34RMB).
+How to get there: Take Line 3 of the Metro to East Coach Station (Baidu Map).
+Then, transfer to a shuttle bus to Stone Forest for 34RMB (Baidu Map).
 They leave around every half-hourly, or when full.
-The bus journey takes 1.5hrs one-way.
+The bus journey takes 1.5 hours one-way.

 2) Green Lake Park (Cuihu Lake, 翠湖)

-Kunming city’s bustling noise and busy traffic can be overwhelming for first-time visitors, but located at the heart of the city is a sanctuary away from the crowded streets.
-Green Lake Park provides the space, the greenery and the serenity for people who just want to escape the noisy city for a bit.
+Kunming’s bustling noise and busy traffic can be overwhelming for first-time visitors, but located at the heart of the city is a sanctuary away from the crowded streets.
+Green Lake Park provides the space, the greenery, and the serenity for people who just want to escape the noisy city for a bit.

 The best time to visit Green Lake Park is during the weekends when folks from various ethnic groups gather and dance to traditional folk music.
 You can even ask the locals to let you into the dance with them!
 They’ll be more than glad to teach you some of the foot moves.